carissalow/rapids/docs/developers/validation-schema-config.md

 ### definitions
 `definitions` lists key/values that are common to different `properties` so we can reuse them.
 You can define a key/value under `definitions` and use `$ref` to refer to it in any `property`.

-For example, every sensor like `[PHONE_ACCELEROMETER]` has one or more providers like `RAPIDS` and `PANDA`, these providers have some common properties like the `COMPUTE` flag or the `SRC_FOLDER` string, therefore we define a common provider "template" that is used by every provider and extended with properties exclusive to each one of them.
+For example, every sensor like `[PHONE_ACCELEROMETER]` has one or more providers like `RAPIDS` and `PANDA`, these providers have some common properties like the `COMPUTE` flag or the `SRC_SCRIPT` string.
+Therefore we define a shared provider "template" that is used by every provider and extended with properties exclusive to each one of them.
 For example:

 === "provider definition (template)"
     The `PROVIDER` definition will be used later on different `properties`.